Barunjit/Home-Credit-Project/Home Credit Project README.md

-<b> Depending on the time available to you and your curosity level you can refer to respected files listed above. </b>
+<b> Depending on the time available to you and your curosity level you can refer to the respected folders listed above. </b>